ryderbelserion/Shopkeepers/Update-Checklist.md

 		* Check all NMS version specific code:
 			* Methods or fields might no longer exist or might have been renamed.

-* Add a new build entry in '.travis.yml'.
+* Add a new build entry in 'installSpigotDependencies.sh'.

 * New mobs:
 	* Test if they can be used for shopkeepers.